WordPress Plugin

 The plugin hooks into WordPress's the_content filter:

-This means your premium content is secure — it cannot be accessed by disabling JavaScript or viewing the HTML source.
+Premium content is secure — it cannot be accessed by disabling JavaScript or viewing the HTML source.

 Paywall Styles